Sous Vide Pork Tenderloin

 Do I need to sear the pork?

-See how great that pork looks already?
-If you are short on time, you can skip the searing step and just serve it right after you remove it from the sous-vide bag.
+If you are short on time, you can skip the searing step and just serve it right after you remove it from the sous vide bag.
 Still delicious!
+I do like the golden crust you get from quickly searing it.

-Can I use this Method for Sous Vide Pork Loin Roast?
+Can I use this method for Sous Vide Pork Loin Roast?

 Want to Save This Recipe?